Amir380-A/Backend-task/README.md

 npm start
 ```

+Or you can use docker and build the two dockerfiles for the backend and the frontend

 The frontend is configured to run in port 3000 and the backend on 5000. but you can change it as you want.
 Technologies Used:
 - ReactJS